 Dress for Success

-students in professional clothing
+professional clothing

 How you dress for an interview is important.
 People tend to form an opinion of someone within a few seconds, so dress the part and present yourself in the best possible light.

-Tips for Everyone
+Tips to Dress for Success:

 • Make sure your clothes are cleaned and pressed and that they fit properly.